e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Rule.** Every input port takes **exactly one** connection, no exceptions;
 aggregation is junctions ([§6.2][s6-2]).

-The rule spans levels: an input fed both inside a sub-assembly and by an ancestor's deep route is a two-producers build error.
-Deep routing cannot silently double-feed.
+The rule spans levels: a child input fed by a sibling wire at its own level *and* handed up through its parent's `input_connections` is a two-producers build error.
+Routing a face upward cannot silently double-feed.

 #### Unconnected ports